Beyonce Pregnant Again? Video From Ad Campaign Appears To Show Baby Bump, Baby No. 2 Could Be On The Way

-Beyonce could be pregnant again, video from a new ad campaign sparking speculation that she and Jay Z are expecting baby No. 2 sometime soon.
+Beyonce could be pregnant again, video from a new ad campaign sparking speculation that she and Jay Z are expecting baby number two sometime soon.

 A video surfaced on Friday of Beyonce for an Ivy Park ad campaign, one that appeared to show her with a baby bump.
 The video was since taken down, Hollywood Life reported, but not before images spread across the internet and speculation about Beyonce’s pregnancy exploded.